squeaky-godzilla/json-templating/readme.md

 # JSON Templating

-## Stage 1

-Write a cli tool using any language you like to resolve JSON templating.
+Simple cli tool to resolve JSON templating.

 The usage of the tool is: